Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Related Work

 \subsection{Active Perception}

-Active perception -- exploiting control strategies for acquiring data to improve perception \cite{bajcsy1992active,chen2011active} -- can facilitate the recognition of novel objects in clutter.
-For example, Jiang et al. \cite{jiang2016novel} describe a robotic system that actively rearranges objects in the scene (by pushing) in order to improve recognition accuracy.
+The act of exploiting control strategies for acquiring data to improve perception (\cite{bajcsy1992active,chen2011active}) can facilitate the recognition of novel objects in clutter.
+For example, \cite{jiang2016novel} describe a robotic system that actively rearranges objects in the scene (by pushing) in order to improve recognition accuracy.
 Other works \cite{wu2015active,jayaraman2016look} explore next-best-view based approaches to improve recognition, segmentation and pose estimation results.
-Inspired by these works, our system applies active perception by using a grasp-first-then-recognize paradigm where we leverage object-agnostic grasping to isolate each object from clutter in order to significantly improve recognition accuracy for novel objects.
+Inspired by these works, our system uses a form of active perception by using a grasp-first-then-recognize paradigm where we leverage object-agnostic grasping to isolate each object from clutter in order to significantly improve recognition accuracy for novel objects.